 Tuscany – yet again – is well-known for another modern staple.
 Well – perhaps not that modern, as it’s thought that people started enjoying the first operas here.
 The Florentine Camerata started life in the region, and it is thanks to the troupe that we have modern operas to enjoy.

-Do you have any interesting or fun facts about Tuscany that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about Tuscany?
+Share them in the comments below!